jfrog/terraform-provider-artifactory/docs/resources/backup.md

 When an `artifactory_backup` resource is configured and enabled to true, backup of the entire Artifactory system will be done automatically and periodically.
 The backup process creates a time-stamped directory in the target backup directory.

+Note that this resource utilizes the `artifactory/api/system/configuration` endpoint, which is blocked/removed in the SaaS environment (i.e. in Artifactory online).
+This means this resource cannot be used with the Artifactory SaaS environment.

 ## Example Usage

 ```hcl